garrekstemo/Optics-Tutorials/Lesson 1 — Basic Optical Elements, Alignment.md

 - Handle the mirrors using a mirror mount as much as possible (not with your hands)

 ## Mirror holders
-- Use knobs to make tiny adjustments in z and y
+- Use knobs to make tiny adjustments in x and y

 ## Irises
 - Irises help align beam in correct direction at correct height